-- Step 2: The student must submit the documents (stated in Step 1) to the Department Office 5 working days in advance. - Step 3: After the documents have been approved by the TGGS Academic Affairs, the student will be informed by the Department Office. - Step 4: The student must process the Application for Visa, Accommodation and etc. himself/herself. - Step 5: After the student has completed the Master Thesis and returned to Thailand, the student must submit the following documents to the Department Office: - 1.
+- Step 2: The student must submit the documents (stated in Step 1) to the Program Secretary 5 working days in advance. - Step 3: After the documents have been approved by the TGGS Academic Affairs, the student will be informed by the Program Secretary. - Step 4: The student must process the Application for Visa, Accommodation and etc. himself/herself. - Step 5: After the student has completed the Master Thesis and returned to Thailand, the student must submit the following documents to the Program Secretary: - 1.
 Thesis Registration document from Universities Aboard - 2.
 Thesis Evaluation document from Universities Aboard - 3.
+Thesis Certificate

-Thesis Certificate - The grading report must be on either the Thesis Evaluation document or Thesis Certificate. - Step 6: The student must submit the Master Thesis Book (2 Books (hard copy) and 2 CDs) to the Department Office.
+The grading report must be on either the Thesis Evaluation document or Thesis Certificate.

+Step 6: The student must submit the Master Thesis Book (1 Books (hard copy) and 1 CDs) and the Approval Form for Thesis Book (TGA99) to the Program Secretary.

-The student who wishes to restrict access to thesis, please complete and submit the Application for Thesis Access Restriction (TG05) on the same day that submit the thesis to the TGGS Academic Affairs.
+The student who wishes to restrict access to thesis, please complete and submit the Application for Thesis Access Restriction (TGA98) on the same day that submit the thesis.
 Afterward, this application will not be considered.